Manifold Metric: A Loss Landscape Approach for Predicting Model Performance: Discussion and Limitations

 Throughout this work, we observed that model expansion can lead to an overlap in performance gain across seeds for different expansion factors.
 For example, in CNN width expansion on CIFAR100, the difference between $G^*_T$ for different expansion factors was almost similar.
 Despite this, $M_t$ continues to consistently exhibit a positive and a higher correlation with $G^*_T$ as compared to all other baselines.
 Therefore, even when there is significant variance in performance or correlation, the metric is sufficient to make a personalized choice on whether to continue expansion or not.

 Our experiments mainly focused on expanding small-scale models such as CNNs and TinyBERT.
 However, our results indicate that the manifold metric is more reliable compared to other baselines as both model and dataset complexity increase, serving as a promising starting point.
 Our sensitivity analysis on these setups also suggests a trend that leads to better correlation as we increase the number of permutations and threshold quantiles, allowing one to avoid running an exhaustive grid search over these hyperparameters potentially.
-While similar experiments could be conducted on large-scale models using alternative techniques, such as expanding the hidden dimensions or increasing depth in a BERT model, we leave this direction for future work.
+While similar experiments could be conducted on large-scale models using alternative techniques, {we argue that such setups with large base models would exhibit weaker correlations and standard deviations since they already perform near optimally before expansion.
+We also observe this phenomenon in \autoref{fig:image_manifold} and \autoref{fig:BERT_manifold} where there is overlap in the final performance gains of the different candidate models for the bigger base models across seeds.}

-While different initialization methods exist for the newly added parameters after expansion, we use Net2net~\citep{chen2016net2net} in our experiments.
-Since the manifold size requires the parameters to be located at a minimum in the loss landscape, exploring different initialization methods is orthogonal to our experiments as long as the function is preserved after expansion.
+{Finally, we would like to point out that while} different initialization methods exist for the newly added parameters after expansion, we use Net2net~\citep{chen2016net2net} in our experiments.
+Since the manifold metric requires the parameters to be located at a minimum in the loss landscape, exploring different initialization methods is orthogonal to our experiments as long as the function is preserved after expansion.